Laraine Newman

-Laraine Newman (born March 2, 1952) is an American actress, comedian, and writer.
+Laraine Newman (born March 2, 1952) is an American actress.
 Newman was part of the original cast of NBC's sketch comedy series Saturday Night Live from its inception in 1975 until her departure in 1980.

 Newman took an interest in improv at Beverly Hills High School.
 After graduating in 1970, she studied mime with Marcel Marceau for a year in Paris.
 She then moved to Los Angeles and became a founding member of comedy improvisational group The Groundlings.
 She was first hired by Lorne Michaels for a Lily Tomlin TV special in 1974.
 The next year Newman became one of the original cast members of Saturday Night Live, working there from 1975 to 1980 and creating characters Connie Conehead, proto-Valley girl Sherry, and Christie Christina.
 In 2017, she and the rest of the original cast members of SNL were among the honorees of the Television Academy Hall of Fame.

 She appeared in Stardust Memories, Problem Child 2, Coneheads, and The Flintstones.
 She is also a voice actor in both TV and movies, including Pixar films Finding Nemo, WALL-E, Up, and Inside Out.
 In 2021 her memoir May You Live in Interesting Times was released on Audible.

 She is the younger sister of writer and musician Tracy Newman, and the mother of actress and comedian Hannah Einbinder and actor Spike Einbinder.

 Early life and career

 Newman was born on March 2, 1952, in Los Angeles, California, the granddaughter of a cattle rancher from Arizona.
 Her family is Jewish.
 She is the youngest of four children and has a twin brother Paul.
 Her sister, Tracy Newman, is an Emmy Award–winning television writer.
-Newman attended Beverly Hills High School in Beverly Hills, California and graduated from there in 1970.
+Newman attended Beverly Hills High School in Beverly Hills, California, and graduated from there in 1970.
 Newman took her first improvisational theatre classes when she was 15.
 After finishing high school she auditioned for four acting schools in England including the Royal Academy of Dramatic Art, London Academy of Music and Dramatic Art and Bristol Old Vic.
 She was not accepted to any of them, so she went to Paris to study mime with Marcel Marceau for a year.

 By the age of 19, Newman returned to the United States, and moved back to Los Angeles, where she did a brief stint at a secretarial school.
 Committed to continue performing, she was a founding member of the pioneering comedy improvisational group The Groundlings.
 At the same time, Newman was working for a booking agent who worked with rock bands, typing up contracts.

 Newman cites Eve Arden, Madeline Kahn and Richard Pryor as her first major influences, saying "They led me into my life of comedy, they led me into understanding 'The Art of Play'."